First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 Proposals may be submitted electronically via email before this deadline.

-Alternatively, a hard-copy submission may be sent via Canada Post, courier or fax.
+Alternatively, a hard-copy submission may be sent via Canada Post or courier.
 Please note that proposals that are submitted exclusively by courier or Canada Post must be postmarked by the submission deadline.
 Proposals arriving after the deadline will not be eligible for consideration.

 Hard/paper-copy submissions can be sent to: